Not aN official race.

 The purpose of the Iceland trip was to do swim and bike tests, and film for a (Kickstarter) trailer of the project.
 Following an unsuccessful swim test in Greenland, Anders finally managed to complete a successful ice swim test of swimming +500 meters.
 Anders also tried to bike with spikes in snow and ice.
 And despite an ironic search for snow and ice, we managed to get some great footage for the Iceman trailer that will come out later this year.

-Setting up and completing the most northern triathlon ever in Svalbard.
-Anders will complete a quarter of the Iceman distance, meaning swimming 950m, biking 45 km, and running 10.55 km within the Arctic Circle.
-It will be the first triathlon during the project as preparations for the Iceman in conditions similar to those in Antarctica.
-It will not only prove an initial physical test, but also a test of the team, the set-up and safety.
+On May 15, Anders made history when he completed the northernmost triathlon ever in Svalbard.
+He did a 1/2 Iceman - swimming 2 km, biking 90 km, and running 21.1 km in Adventdalen near Longyearbyen, the northernmost city in the world.
+This was the biggest milestone and test yet in the preparations for the Iceman in conditions similar to those in Antarctica.
+It proved not only a physical test, but also a test of the team, the set-up and safety.

 second triathlon - greenland